adam-webee/php8-base-project/README.md

 ## Structure

-"/src" - your code goes here
+* "/src" - your code goes here
-"/tests" - here yo will put all of your phpunit tests "/Spec" - and this is a place for kahlan spec files
+* "/test" - here yo will put all of your phpunit tests
+* "/spec" - and this is a place for kahlan spec files

-Directories "vendor" and "docs" are technical ones and yo don't need to make any changes in them.
+Directories "vendor" and "docs" are technical ones and you don't need to make any changes in them.

 Remember to change your namespace.
 This project template use "WeBee" namespace.